 - Exploring the Inquiry Process in Mindfulness Teaching: Centre for Mindfulness, Bangor University

-Prior to my employment at CHM I worked for six years at the Women’s Therapy Centre as a psychoanalytic psychotherapist, providing individual psychotherapy.
-I was also the resident therapist for the Lambo African-Caribbean Day Centre.
+Prior to employment at CHM, she worked for six years at the Women’s Therapy Centre as a psychoanalytic psychotherapist, providing individual psychotherapy.
+She was also the resident therapist for the Lambo African-Caribbean Day Centre.

-As psychotherapist and mindfulness teacher, my approach is collaborative and client-centred.
-My primary goal are to work with clients to achieve an understanding of the subtle, and complicated, ways a person sees and experiences the world.
-Psychotherapy offers a route towards enhancing an awareness of personal experience and the meanings generated from it, and creates the potential for exercising choice in how people approach others.
+As a psychotherapist and mindfulness teacher, Gwen’s approach is collaborative and client-centred.
+Her primary goal is to work with clients to achieve an understanding of the subtle, and complicated, ways a person sees and experiences the world.
+Psychotherapy offers a route towards enhancing awareness of personal experience and the meanings generated from it and creates the potential for exercising choice in how people approach others.

-I meet each client with openness, flexibility and respect.
-I listen and engage with the client anew at each session.
-My perspective is that it is the psychotherapeutic relationship which is central to the success of therapy.
+Gwen meets each client with openness, flexibility and respect.
+She listens and engages with the client anew at each session.
+Her perspective is that it is the psychotherapeutic relationship which is central to the success of therapy.

-I have experience of working with a range of clinical issues, and I am particularly interested in the impact of attachment difficulties, loss and separation, adults who have a history of childhood abuse, the role of shame, trauma, and adoption.
+Gwen has experience of working with a range of clinical issues and is particularly interested in the impact of attachment difficulties, loss and separation, adults who have a history of childhood abuse, the role of shame, trauma, and adoption.

-In addition to my work as a psychotherapist, I have substantial experience as a mindfulness teacher in schools, and in the private and voluntary sector.
-In 2013, I was the lead teacher for a randomised study based at City University entitled ‘The Neuroscience of mindfulness therapies: the effects of mindfulness training on body awareness, perception and psychological wellbeing.’
-In mid-2015 I was a guest teacher for the launch of the “Centre for Psychological Wellbeing & Neuroscience at City University.”
+In addition to work as a psychotherapist, she has substantial experience as a mindfulness teacher in schools, and in the private and voluntary sector.
+In 2013, she was the lead teacher for a randomised study based at City University entitled ‘The Neuroscience of mindfulness therapies: the effects of mindfulness training on body awareness, perception and psychological wellbeing.’
+In mid-2015 she was a guest teacher for the launch of the “Centre for Psychological Wellbeing & Neuroscience at City University.”

-More recently I was involved in the Mindfulness All Party Parliamentary Group round table discussions and consultations, looking at ways of increasing access to mindfulness-based interventions across the nation.
+More recently Gwen was involved in the Mindfulness All-Party Parliamentary Group round table discussions and consultations, looking at ways of increasing access to mindfulness-based interventions across the nation.
 This led to the launch and publication of the Mindful Nation UK 2015 Interim Report.

-I subscribe to the UK Network of Mindfulness Based Teachers Good Practice guidelines and take part in an on-going program of professional development through the Centre for Mindfulness Research and Practice and Oxford Mindfulness Centre.
+Gwen subscribes to the UK Network of Mindfulness-Based Teachers Good Practice guidelines and takes part in an on-going program of professional development through the Centre for Mindfulness Research and Practice and Oxford Mindfulness Centre.